sheraz7275/Android-MVVM-retofit-Kotlin-Hilt/README.md

 # Implementation-MVVM-retofit-Kotlin
+This is sample of code using MVVM pattern

+#Fuctionality
-This is sample of code using MVVM pattern inludes implementation recycler view , retrofit , livedata , live databinding , lifecyle managment
+Inludes implementation recycler view , retrofit , livedata , live databinding , lifecyle managment